ShadowEagle56/Solving-Problems-with-Java-using-IntelliJ-IDEA/Finding a Gene/README.md

 # Solving Problems with Java using IntelliJ IDEA

-## Part 1: Finding a Gene: Using the Simplified Algorithm
+## Part 1: Using the Simplified Algorithm

 1. Create a new Java Class named Part1.
 The following methods go in this class.
 2. Write the method findSimpleGene that has one String parameter dna, representing a string of DNA.
 This method does the following: